Scale3-Labs/dspyground/README.md

   - Give **negative feedback** for bad responses (these guide what to avoid)
 - **Organize with Sample Groups**: Create groups like "Tone Tests", "Tool Usage", "Safety Tests"

-### 2. Optimization: Modified GEPA Algorithm
+### 3. Optimize
+Run [GEPA](https://dspy.ai/api/optimizers/GEPA/overview/) optimization to generate a refined prompt aligned with your sampled behaviors.
 Click "Optimize" to start the automated prompt improvement process.
-Here's what happens:

 #### The Modified GEPA Algorithm
 Our implementation extends the traditional GEPA (Genetic-Pareto Evolutionary Algorithm) with several key modifications: